smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

     I suspect their will be more problems if there is data in the tables;
   * Added functions and views.
 The function rif40_sequence_current_value() is created earlier by the sequences SQL script and cannot be recreated once tables have been created;
-  * Added log error handling, table triggers;
+  * Added log error handling, table and view triggers; data load tables for SAHUSLAND data;

 #### Current TODO list (September):